eSims Explained

 Felix eSIM

 One of the earliest MVNOs to offer eSIM was Felix Mobile.
-The telco operates on the Vodafone mobile network and offers a simple range of prepaid phone plans, including one plan for $40 per month with unlimited data at the capped speed of 20Mbps.
-When you sign up to a plan with Felix is you’ll have the choice to get a physical SIM card sent to you, or opt for an eSIM instead.
-Felix is focused on sustainability, so the option to reduce eWaste by choosing an eSIM might be a plus for customers looking for a more sustainable telco.
+The telco operates on the Vodafone mobile network and offers a simple range of prepaid phone plans, including its most expensive plan with unlimited data at the capped speed of 20Mbps.
+When you sign up to a plan with Felix you’ll have the choice to get a physical SIM card sent to you, or opt for an eSIM instead.
+Felix is focused on sustainability, so the option to reduce E-Waste by choosing an eSIM might be a plus for customers looking for a more sustainable telco.

 The following table shows all published Felix mobile plans on Canstar Blue’s database, listed in order of cost, from the lowest to highest and then by data allowance, largest to smallest.
 This selection of plans includes links to referral partners.